When are shows?

-Tickets for our monthly shows will go on sale the 3rd Friday of each month for the following month's show.
+Tickets for our monthly shows will go on sale two weeks prior to each show.
 Visit individual event pages for dates and times.

-Occasionally, our shows have sold out in a matter of days (even hours), so we encourage folks to get tickets early.
+Sometimes our shows sell out in just a few days (or hours!), so we encourage folks to get tickets early.

 If our show sells out before you have a chance to get tickets, you can write to us with the subject line "Waiting List" and the theme of the night and we will let you know if anything opens up.
 Due to shows selling out in advance, we generally cannot sell tickets at the door.

 If lack of funds would keep you from attending, ask about our volunteer and storytelling scholarship opportunities.

 In 2018, our monthly shows will take place at Metro Music Hall, 615 W 100 S. These shows are 21+ and all guests will need a valid picture ID.

 Doors open at 6:00pm, an hour before stories begin so folks can enjoy drinks (Metro has a full bar) and fine company before stories.

 As you enter, you may be invited by a volunteer to fill out an anonymous audience participation slip.
 Our host will read these in the interstitial moments between stories while judges confer on scores.
 This is a great way to participate even if you’re not up for getting onstage.

 Once the show begins, our host will introduce the show, guest judges, and theme of the night and we’ll dive into stories.
 After 5 stories, we’ll have an intermission followed by 5 more stories.
 At the end we’ll announce our winner!